John Schiller Scholarships

 Dr. John M. Schiller, 72, passed away in Brisbane, Australia, on Monday (18 December).
 He had spent 30 years of his life working in Southeast Asia, primarily in Thailand, Cambodia, and Laos.

-In 2012, the Crawford Fund recognized Dr. Schiller’s tremendous contribution to agricultural R&D by awarding him with the Crawford Fund Medal.
+In 2012, the Crawford Fund recognised Dr. Schiller’s tremendous contribution to agricultural R&D by awarding him with the Crawford Fund Medal.

 Dr John Schiller, supported the Lotus Foundation in an advisory manner since its inception in 2008.
 He generously bequeathed money to be solely used for scholarships for higher education for the Lotus girls.